originalworks/gitbook/4.1-owen-client/what-is-owen.md

    4. Maintains audit logs

 OWEN requires minimal infrastructure ($50/month hosting) and accepts industry-standard formats, allowing music companies to participate in the protocol without changing their existing workflows.

+For further referrence on how OWEN interacts with the Original Works protocol and the broader music supply chain take a look at the [Original Wroks Stakeholder Diagram](https://docs.original.works/original-works/1.-introduction/main-flow)